Scottish pianist and composer (b. 28 January 1868 [N.S.] in Glasgow; d. 21 February 1948 in Stirling), born Frederic Archibald Lamond.

 Correspondence with Tchaikovsky

-One letter from Tchaikovsky to Frederic Lamond has survived, dating from 1892, which is available in English translation in this website:
+One letter from Tchaikovsky to Frederic Lamond has survived, dating from 1892, and has been translated into English on this website:

 Two letters from Lamond to Tchaikovsky are preserved in the Klin House-Museum Archive.

 - Letter 4681a to Frederic Lamond, 5/17 May 1892.